-BFA in Visual Communication - Emphasis in Design
+BFA in Visual Communication - Concentration in Design

 The emphasis in Design prepares students choosing to pursue a career as a design professional.
 Instruction focuses on an applied conceptual skill set through the development and application of creative process, conceptual thinking, and visual problem solving.
 Courses focus on client driven projects such as packaging, paper systems, and client visual branding development.